ddnexus/pagy/docs/how-to.md

 #=> [94, 95, 96, 97, 98, "99", 100]
 ```

-Setting the `:size` variable as a single integer has quite a few advantages over the legacy way.
-It uses a simpler and faster
-algorithm and the series length is more constant, it's cleaner and less confusing to the user.
+The fast nav uses a simpler and faster algorithm and the series length is more symmetrical and constant, it's cleaner and less confusing to the user.
 By default, if the size is at
 least `7`, it will insert the first and last pages as first and last links in the bar, also adding the `:gap`s accordingly.

-If you want to remove the first, last and gaps slots and show only a series of contiguous pages, you can set the `:ends`
+If you want to remove the first, last and gaps slots and show only a series of contiguous pages around the current one you can
-variable to `false`: hat is a clear advantage with nav bars using `Countless` or `Calendar`.
+set the `:ends` variable to `false`.
+This is especially useful with `Calendar` nav bars.

 ==- Legacy nav